cscart/docs/user_guide/shipping_and_taxes/shipping_methods/manual_shipping_methods/certain_product_free_shipping.rst

 1. In the Administration panel, go to **Products → Products**.

-2. Click the name of the necessary product to edit it.
+2. Click the name of the product you want to edit.

-3. Open the **Shipping properties** tab on the opened page.
+3. Switch to the **Shipping properties** tab.

 4. Tick the **Free shipping** checkbox.